 Working at Inca provides an opportunity for extremely efficient and, in many cases, very accelerated, career growth.
 In particular, it provides an opportunity to broaden your skill set well outside of the narrow constraints that careers can have at most other companies.
 So the “growth ladder” is tailored to you.
 It operates exactly as fast as you can manage to grow.
 You’re in charge of your track, and you can elicit help with it anytime from those around you.

-Engineers: code is only the beginning If you were hired as a software engineer, you’re now surrounded by a multidisciplinary group of experts in all kinds of fields—creative, legal, financial, even aviation.
-Take advantage of this fact whenever possible: the more you can learn about the mechanics, vocabulary, and analysis within other disciplines, the more valuable you become.
+Engineers: code is only the beginning If you were hired as a software engineer, you’re now surrounded by a multidisciplinary group of experts in all kinds of fields — creative, legal, financial, even aviation.
+Take advantage of this fact whenever possible: the more you can learn about other disciplines, the more valuable you become.

 Responsibilities and Functional Teams